Struggling To Make Money? Here Are 6 Ways to Maintain A Profitable Coffee Shop

 Maybe you dream of one day owning your own specialty café.
 Maybe you already own a shop but are struggling to get out of the startup phase.
-Or maybe you’re just looking for ways to see a little more return.
+Or maybe you’re just looking for ways to see a little more return and run a profitable coffee shop.

 The truth is that owning a specialty coffee shop may be the dream—but it’s not just about coffee.
 It’s also about business, costs, and profit margins.
-Regardless of where you are with your coffee shop, there’s always room to increase your profits, so read on for our top six ways to do it.
+Even if you are already running a profitable coffee shop, there’s always room to increase your profits, so read on for our top six ways to do it.

 1) Know Your Brand

 Creating a strong brand is important if you want to make it as a local shop.
 It communicates what you’re about, conveys your niche, and also sends a message about the quality of your product.
-It helps you focus your energy and resources and gives customers a connection point, something to latch onto with your brand.
+In addition, it helps you focus your energy and resources and gives customers something to latch onto with your brand.

 Your brand should permeate everything you create—and I mean everything.
 From your logo to your shop design, and from the packaging for your products to your website and social media, create a quality, cohesive brand across all platforms in order to draw your customers in.
-Remember these three steps to crafting a specialty coffee brand: it should resonate with your personal values, communicate your niche, and tell a story.
+Finally, you should remember these three steps to crafting a specialty coffee brand: it should resonate with your personal values, communicate your niche, and tell a story.

 2) Find a Niche

 Do you know what sets your shop apart from other shops?
-A niche can be as simple as having the highest-quality standards (easier to do in a small to midsize town) or it can be a certain set of signature drinks.
-Do you create interesting specialty drinks or focus on awesome espressos?
-Do you only serve local or organic products?
-Do you have unique connections to a particular farm?
+For example, your niche can be as simple as having the highest-quality standards (easier to do in a small to midsize town) or it can be a certain set of signature drinks.
+Perhaps you create interesting specialty drinks or focus on awesome espressos?
+Only serve local or organic products?
+Have unique connections to a particular farm?
 Does your shop have a theme that may or may not be related to coffee?

 Whatever your niche is, flaunt it.
 Let people know that’s what your shop is all about and that it’s what makes your shop awesome.